jaspector

 Public sources did not expose a Clay County ordinance or permit packet with a complete county-specific trigger list.
 In practice, the county publishes a building inspector and Tennessee state residential permits apply to some rural jurisdictions by statute.
 Verify the exact permit path with the county before starting work.

+Not all construction work requires a permit in unincorporated Clay County, TN.
 The following work is generally exempt: Detached garages, sheds, barns, or other detached structures not used for living purposes are exempt from the state residential permit program; Work outside the state residential dwelling and townhouse category may follow a different local or state path; No county-specific exempt-work list was publicly located.
+When in doubt, confirm with the local building department before starting work.